 Damascus’s position on this issue remains unchanged.
 Americans are considered invaders, violating the "foundations of the UN."

-In turn, the former UN Deputy Secretary General Sergei Ordzhonikidze ridiculed the statements of the current head of the Pentagon, who, in his opinion, simply tried to “wriggle out” in an “inept and <...> even absurd way."
+In turn, former UN Deputy Secretary General Sergei Ordzhonikidze ridiculed the statements of the current head of the Pentagon, who, in his opinion, was simply trying to “wriggle out” in an “inept and <...> even absurd way”.

 But does anyone really care?
 Or are delusional claims only the case of former UN employees?

 How not to recall the words of the commander of the special operations forces General Raymond Thomas during a speech at a security forum in Colorado: